by Sommer Adams, a HavefunBiking contributor

 Step 1 – Close the Velcro, snap, or button that is on your gloves.

-Step 2 – Put the gloves in your washing machine, set it on cold water and add laundry detergent.
+Step 2 – Put the gloves in your washing machine, set them on cold water, and add laundry detergent.
 Do not use bleach.
 You may wash other items with the gloves.
 If your gloves are particularly smelly, add 1/4 cup of white vinegar to the fabric softener slot of your washing machine.

 Step 3 – Rinse the bike gloves by hand after the wash if any soap suds remain.

-Step 4 – Lay the gloves flat or hang to dry.
-Again, if you can hang them out in the sun, that is even better.
-The sun’s ultraviolet rays will help kill bacteria on your workout clothes, but only if your clothes dry completely in the sun.
+Step 4 – Then lay the gloves flat or hang them to dry, or you can hang them out in the sun to dry.
+The sun’s ultraviolet rays will help kill bacteria on your workout clothes.
+But they need to be completely dry in the sun to be totally disinfected.

 Leather Gloves (handwash only)

-Step 1 – Put on the bicycle gloves.
-Then, run some cool water over your hands and then apply a very mild soap, such as castile soap or leather soap, into the dirtiest parts of the glove.
+Step 1 – Put on the bicycle gloves and run some cool water over your hands, applying a very mild soap, such as Castile or leather soap, into the dirtiest parts of the glove.

-Step 2 – Rinse the gloves well, spending two to three times as long on the rinsing as you did on washing to make sure all the soap is gone.
-Do not wring the moisture in the gloves.
-Squeeze gently to remove water.
+Step 2 – Rinse the gloves well, spending twice as long on the rinsing as you did washing to ensure all the soap is gone.
+Do not wring moisture in the gloves.
+Squeeze gently to remove the water.